 Wiseman Health Take-Home Advice

-• In recent years there has been a broader public awareness that all “fats” are not created equal and that there are “good fats” and “bad fats.”
-A guiding principle to go by is that “good fats” are found in naturally-derived foods such as avocados, wild-caught fish, and nuts, and “bad fats” are found in artificial food products like chips, processed-packaged foods like microwave popcorn, desserts, etc.
+- In recent years there has been a broader public awareness that all “fats” are not created equal and that there are “good fats” and “bad fats.”
+A guiding principle to go by is that “good fats” are found in naturally-derived foods such as avocados, wild-caught fish, and nuts, for example, and “bad fats” are found in most artificial food products like processed-packaged foods, chips and crackers, fried foods, desserts and sweets, fast food, etc.

-• Unfortunately, most processed foods and restaurant foods contain vegetable oils.
-Some common foods that contain vegetable oil include: oat milk, ice cream, pre-packaged nuts and snacks, energy bars, bottled salad dressing, refrigerated dough (biscuits and rolls) and frozen foods, and baby formula.
+- Unfortunately, most processed foods and restaurant foods contain vegetable oils.
+They are ubiquitous and hidden.
+Some common foods that contain vegetable oil include: oat milk, ice cream, pre-packaged nuts and snacks, energy bars, bottled salad dressing, refrigerated dough and frozen foods, baby formula, and many more.

-• Avoid seed oils when possible.
-The most common include soybean oil, sunflower oil, corn oil, canola oil, rice bran oil, safflower oil, peanut oil, castor oil, rapeseed oil, cottonseed oil, and grapeseed oil.
+- Most vegetable oils are produced from the seeds of plants, which is also why they are referred to as seed oils.
+Some common ones include soybean oil, sunflower oil, corn oil, canola oil, rice bran oil, safflower oil, peanut oil, castor oil, rapeseed oil, cottonseed oil, and grapeseed oil.

 Editor’s Note: This content was created by our Wiseman Health content and writing team, without the influence of artificial intelligence engines.
 Our goal is to be your trusted source for natural health and medical information.
 This article was originally published on February 23, 2024 and has since been updated.